 For Dewi, trust is essential:

-„Leaware is a special partner for us – we know each other very well, we can be frank and have honest discussions.
-It was crucial for us from the very beginning – we were not looking for cheap outsourcing options, we wanted partnership based on sharing knowledge and skills.
-The fact that Leaware developers had full support of Torun team at home was yet another advantage – they could discuss and consult problems as they appeared on the way.
-Today it feels as if they were a part of our team, just as if they worked for us full time.
-I’m sure it’s due to our common work ethos and culture – we have the same approach to responsibility and I feel that they identify with the projects, use their energy to achieve the goals we set together”
+“Leaware is a special partner for us – we know each other very well, and we can be frank and have honest discussions.
+It was crucial for us from the very beginning – we were not looking for cheap outsourcing options, we wanted a partnership based on sharing knowledge and skills.
+The fact that Leaware developers had the full support of the Torun team at home was yet another advantage – they could discuss and consult problems as they appeared on the way.
+Today it feels as if they were a part of our team, just as if they worked for us full-time.
+I’m sure it’s due to our common work ethos and culture – we have the same approach to responsibility and I feel that they identify with the projects, and use their energy to achieve the goals we set together”

-„For me, it felt great that I could visit Leaware office, get to know the whole team and its structure, see their environment and working conditions, to know that these guys are not lone wolves, but that they are part of a team, that they work hard but also go have drinks together.
+“For me, it felt great that I could visit the Leaware office, get to know the whole team and its structure, see their environment and working conditions, to know that these guys are not lone wolves, but that they are part of a team, that they work hard but also go have drinks together.
 It made the cooperation much easier, friendlier and human”

 – admits Dewi.